The Bond Application Process

 Contact Golden Homes before signing any offer.
 An agent will connect you with a bond originator before the application window opens and track progress through each stage toward the bond clause deadline.

 Once the bond application is submitted, the process often feels less visible than the rest of the sale.
-These questions address what is happening during that period, how the stages connect, and why each step matters to the stability of the transaction.
+These questions address what is happening during that period, how the stages connect, and why each step counts toward the stability of the transaction.

 Frequently asked questions